Definition of Cash Equivalents

 Advantages

-- The company often invests in cash equivalents to earn interest on the funds till the time they do not need them in the business.
+- The company often invests to earn interest on the funds until they do not need them.

-- They are highly liquid and thus, they can be easily converted into cash at the time of need.
+- They are highly liquid, and thus, they can be easily converted into cash at a time of need.

-- Cash equivalents sometimes help in financing acquisitions of the company.
+- Sometimes it helps in financing acquisitions of the company.

 Disadvantages

 - In a way, it is a loss of revenue.
-Let us say, a company invested in cash equivalents more than what was necessary due to market conditions or other reasons.
-It would certainly result in a loss of revenue because the company would have earned a higher rate of interest if it would have invested the money somewhere else.
+Suppose a company invested more cash equivalents than necessary due to market conditions or other reasons.
+It would undoubtedly result in a loss of income because the company would have earned a higher rate of interest if it had invested the money somewhere else.

-- They generally have a lower rate of return, and they are not able to keep up with the inflation rate.
+- They generally have a lower rate of return, and they need help to keep up with the inflation rate.

 Conclusion

-It is clear from the above discussion that cash equivalents are an integral part of the company’s current asset as well as working capital.
-It helps in maintaining liquidity, meeting operating expenses, and paying off short-term debts.
-The amount of cash equivalents on the balance sheet provides information regarding the operating strategy of the company.
-It differs and depends on the type of industry the company is operating in and its growth stage and strategy.
+It is clear from the above discussion that cash equivalents are an integral part of the company’s current assets and working capital.
+It helps maintain liquidity, meet operating expenses, and pay off short-term debts.
+The amount of cash equivalent on the balance sheet provides information regarding the company’s operating strategy.
+It differs and depends on the industry the company is operating in and its growth stage and strategy.